vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

   balance of my body.
 Subjectively, I felt much better this night after allowing myself to sleep on my left side.

+### Reasonably normal sleep on 2023-07-08 night

+On 2023-07-08, I went to sleep a little after midnight, and woke up a little after 10 AM (I was semi-awake before then, but decided to sleep in a bit as I didn't need to wake up).
+I think I'm now having a normal sleep pattern, sleeping on both sides, and also that I caught up a slight sleep backlog from the past few days.

+### No more notes until something unusual happens

+I won't record further notes regarding my sleep unless something unusual happens.
+If something unusual happens that seems plausibly related to the actions taken in connection with my wisdom tooth removal, I will record them here.

 ## Dental self-care

 ### First saltwater rinse on 2023-07-06 around 3:30 PM